 The hard product: eight first class suites per 777-300ER in 1-2-1 configuration.
 Private cabin with closing partition, separate bed surface, refined cabin design.

-Service: Swiss's first class soft product is consistently strong, with regional Swiss culinary themes (different regional menus rotated quarterly), Swiss wine list, refined service.
+Service: consistently strong, with regional Swiss culinary themes rotated quarterly and a Swiss wine list.
 The Swiss First Class Lounge at Zurich features a cigar lounge and full dining service.

-Routes: Swiss first class operates on Zurich to New York (JFK), Los Angeles, Chicago, Miami, Boston, San Francisco, Tokyo, Singapore, Bangkok.
+Routes: Zurich to New York (JFK), Los Angeles, Chicago, Miami, Boston, San Francisco, Tokyo, Singapore, Bangkok.

-Redemption strategy: Miles & More transfer (Swiss is part of the Lufthansa Group, so first class awards follow similar rules — typically partner award space only within 14-30 days of departure).
-The Aeroplan, LifeMiles, and United MileagePlus partner paths are the practical routes.
+Redemption strategy: via Miles & More — Swiss is part of the Lufthansa Group, so first class awards follow similar rules, with partner space typically released only within 14-30 days of departure.
+Aeroplan, LifeMiles, and United MileagePlus are the practical partner paths.

 10. British Airways First